-National Disaster Preparedness Month: Emergency Preparedness Plans for Pets
+Emergency Preparedness Plans for Companion Animals

-If the tragedies in the Amazon, Australia, and the wildfires in California have taught us one thing, it’s that we need to be prepared for disasters—and our disaster plan should include our companion animals.
+We need to be prepared for disasters—and our disaster plan should include our companion animals.

 So when disasters strike, we instinctually protect our family and often forget important things like medications or food that are necessary.
 While we can’t know when every tragedy will strike—such as earthquakes, floods, or fires—we can always be prepared.